 I'm just not interested.

-I'm sorry, folks, I'd get bored and irritated if we stuck with this, and I just don't.
+I'd get bored and irritated if we stuck with this, and I just don't.

 Okay, little history.

-We've reached a portion of the program where I don't know where I have is where or what I have is I've got paper all over the desk.
+We've reached the portion of the program where I don't know where I have is where or what I have is.

-And naturally what I'm looking for, I can't find.
+And naturally, what I'm looking for, I can't find.

 She's the presumed nominee.